Kennedy Kwasi Kankam

 Kennedy Kwasi Kankam is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Nhyiaeso Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
 He is currently the municipal chief executive for Asokore Mampong Municipal Assembly.

 Early life and education

 Kankam was born on 22 January 1978 and hails from Adiebeba in the Ashanti Region of Ghana.
+Being the oldest of four kids, he grew up in a middle-class household.
+Kennedy was a driven and ambitious student who was committed to succeeding in life.
 He had his basic education at Nhyiaeso International School in Kumasi from July 1982 to July 1994.
 He further attended Prempeh College from September 1995 to November 1997.
 He later went to Christian Service University College where he graduated with a bachelor's degree in administration from 2009 to 2013.
 He later went to KNUST for his master's degree in accounting from 2014 to 2016.
 He further went to Oxford University for his diploma in effective writing in September 2017.

 Career

 Kankam was the managing director for Kekka Company Limited since 2005.
 He was the deputy administrative manager for Metro Mass Transit Limited from 2002 to 2004.
 He was the marketing manager for Nick and Cilogar Investment Limited.
 He is the current captain of the Kumasi Royal Golf Club.